thierryseegers/Commentator/README.md

 ### Arguments

 - `paths`: Path(s) to file(s), folder(s) or a [glob expression](https://en.wikipedia.org/wiki/Glob_(programming)).
 All files with extensions typical of C or C++ headers and source will be analyzed.
-- `-c`, `--compress`: Leave no holes between comments and left justify comments.
+- `-c`, `--compress`: Leaves no newlines between comments preserving their indentation.
 - `-d`, `--dry-run`: Analyze input source file(s) but produce no output file(s).
 Useful when combined with `--stats`.
+- `-l`, `--left-justify`: Justifies all coments to the left.
+- `-p`, `--parallel`: Runs on many processes as there are cores to accalerate the analysis of large sets of files.
 - `-r`, `--recursive`: If path(s) given is a/are folder(s), recursively analyze all the files in the folder(s).
 - `-s`, `--stats`: Prints the percentage of lines that contain comments, per file and for all files.